zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 ## Supported Channels

+Messaging can be handled through the following channels:

+* SMS
+* WhatsApp
+* Facebook
+* Instagram
+* RCS
+* Telegram
+* Google Business Message

-Messaging can be handled through SMS, WhatsApp, Facebook, RCS and Google Business Messages channels.
-For each content type, covered in the next section, the following table reflects the applicability in relation to these channels:
+For each content type covered in the next section, the following table reflects the applicability concerning these channels:

 | Content Type | SMS      | Facebook | WhatsApp | RCS      | Voice    | Telegram| GBM     |Instagram|
 |:-------------|:---------|:---------|:---------|:---------|:---------|:--------|:--------|:--------|